-The image below displays the “Order Note” tab which opens after the POS user has put the Cart on Hold.
+The image below displays the “Order Note” tab which opens after the POS user has put the cart on Hold.

 Thus, the order note is entered and the cart is put on hold, which can be processed later.

-Now the user can see the hold carts in the top right corner of the cart and can directly visit them from there or can navigate through POS > Order > Hold Sale.
+The user can see the hold carts in the top right corner of the cart and can directly visit them from there or can navigate through POS > Order > Hold Sale.

 The sales orders which got processed in the offline mode will be seen under POS > Order > Offline Sales.

 Note: By the Sync Order button all offline orders can be synced to the online store.

 The image displays the order’s sale history under the Order Tab > Sale History.

 Note: The user can send an order email from send order email button manually in online mode.